The Experimental Therapeutics Program collaborates with numerous Mayo Clinic researchers on four main areas of cancer research.

 - Demonstrating that the pro-apoptotic BCL2 family member BAK undergoes concentration-dependent autoactivation in malignant hematopoietic cells and is then held in check by various anti-apoptotic BCL2 family members, providing new insight into the anti-neoplastic action of BH3 mimetics currently undergoing clinical testing

-- Identifying mitochondrial creatine kinase 1 (MtCK1) as a unique metabolic target of amplified HER2 that is required for proliferation of HER2+ breast cancer cells
+- Identifying mitochondrial creatine kinase 1 (MtCK1) as a unique metabolic target of amplified HER2 that is required for proliferation of HER2-positive breast cancer cells

 - Demonstrating that activities of the tumor suppressor proteins BRCA1 and BRCA2 are regulated by deubiquitinases, providing new insight into PARP inhibitor sensitivity and identifying potential new targets for sensitizing cancer cells to DNA-damaging agents